hampusstrom/ansible-role-headscale/ReadMe.md

 ## Tags
 ### install
-A complete installation and configuration of headscale.
+A complete installation and configuration of headscale and its namespaces.

 ### configure
 Only updates the configuration file and/or systemd unit file.